rlhatcher/career-sliders/content/sliders/info/knowledge.md

 ## Teach It

-Demonstrated by teaching skills and expertise that has been mastered to others.
-Individuals may display behaviours of teaching skills and/or expertise whilst also mastering and/or learning others.
+Demonstrated by teaching the skills and expertise they have mastered to other people.
+Individuals may display behaviours of teaching skills and/or expertise while also mastering and/or learning others.